alexsykes8/raytracer/README.md

 ### Final Raytracer

+`Export.py` is updated to retrieve information regarding object materials, displacement map textures, HDR backgrounds, depth of field camera data, and velocity.
+It was also updated to deal with complex objects, which changes the way in which displacement/normal maps are applied (either by changing the geometry of the object or by perturbing the normal vector).

-This module used a sensor size imported from Blender.
+The previous implentation used a sensor size imported from Blender.
 I discovered that this might not necessarily be the correct aspect ratio, which was causing vertical squashing in my output images.
-Therefore since the module 3 submission I have updated it to calculate sensor size according to the Blender camera aspect ratio.
+Therefore, since the module 3 submission I have updated it to calculate sensor size according to the Blender camera aspect ratio.

+Calculations for normal mapping are added to the basic shapes files, and new classes for their complex counterparts added with intersection methods for displacement mapping.

+The calculations for the final pixel colour is changed from a simple clamp to various tonemapping methods.

+`Code/shapes/HDRImage.cpp` and `Code/shapes/HDRImage.h` are added to allow the use of background images instead of a default colour.

+A significant amount of refactoring was also done across the files, for example `Code/shapes/transformed_shape.h` was added as base class for transformable shapes to avoid code duplication in the shape files.

 # Parameters